Cyndi-24/Adventure-works/README.md

 ![image alt](https://github.com/Cyndi-24/Adventure-works-Project/blob/main/Adventure%20works%20BI%20PROJECT/adventure_works_images/Adventure_works_logo.png)
 ---

-# Introduction
+# INTRODUCTION
 ---
 I took up this project to challenge myself,further improve my analytics skills and gain more experience in the use of PowerBI.

 ---

-# Problem Statement
+# PROBLEM STATEMENT
 ---
  Adventure Works represents a cycling company with data on products,sales,customers and employees.
 Despite the growing customer base there seems to be a decrease in revenue generated between the years 2015 and 2017.With the help of data analysis we will help the mangement team  try to understand the customers spending patterns and the reason for the decrease in revenue thus implementing strategies to improve performance
  Data was collected on the customers,demographics,sales,products purchased,period of purchases,product category,date of purchase,country etc. Using the data provided I will be answering the following questions along with the use of KPI's which further summarize the data set making it easier to come up with and implement strategies.